U.S. rents surge, leaving behind generation of younger workers | Health

 U.S. rents surge, leaving behind generation of younger workers

-A year and 230,000 views later, the lock was still broken when her landlord announced a $1,000 hike on top of her existing rent of $2,500, Kozlark said.
-She left the apartment in June.
-"So began our crazy search to find something that was affordable and not a shoebox, which is pretty impossible," said Kozlark, who considers herself lucky to have found a new place to rent for $3,300 in Queens.
+A year and 230,000 views later, the lock was still broken when the landlord announced a $1,000 hike on top of an existing rent of $2,500, Kozlark said.
+"So began our crazy search to find something that was affordable and not a shoebox, which is pretty impossible,” said Kozlark, feeling lucky to have found a new place to rent for $3,300 in Queens.

 Similar accounts of abrupt price hikes and rental struggles abound across the country.
 In Austin, Texas, 22-year-old Skyler Lee signed a one-year lease for a two-bedroom apartment for which she and her boyfriend together pay $1950 a month in rent.
 Within a month of moving in, comparable apartments in the building were being rented out at $2,400 per month - the price Lee expects to pay to renew her lease next year.